reyntjesr/Hdf5DotnetTools/README.md

     Hdf5.CloseFile(fileId);

 ## ToDo
 This is a very early version of the library.
-Reading and writing attributes is still missing.
 I tried writing a generic method that could write compound arrays but that still doesn't work.
+Any help with this will be much appreciated.

 ## Other projects that use the HDF.Pinvoke library
 Another project on github that uses the [HDF.Pinvoke](https://github.com/HDFGroup/HDF.PInvoke) library to read and write HDF5 files is the [sharpHDF](https://github.com/sharpHDF/sharpHDF) project.
 I discovered it while I was working on my own library.
 It has a different approah to writing and reading hdf5 files.
 You have to create a Hdf5File object and fill it with groups, attributes and datasets.
 When you close the Hdf5File object it writes the file.